josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🐦‍🔥_Trauma_Psychology_Medical_Misuse/🐺_dickwolves_survivors_guild.md

 The problem was discovering — unmistakably — **who the joke was for, and who was disposable** once harm was named.

 Once you see that, you cannot unsee it.

+Jokes about "fucking fruit" start to look a lot less like we are laughing at the same thing; shared humour collapses, community ruptures.

 ---